Greer Childers - get slim by breathing - or now, just stand still

 Her book was a bit more candid about the origin of her program, "Bodyflex".
 She had apparently taken a class in Pilates in California and adapted some of the techniques to Bodyflex.
 Newly divorced and broke, she desperately needed an income and this looked promising.

-She has large thighs and said she had run enough miles to run around the world.
+She had muscular thighs and legs and said she had run enough miles to run around the world.
 But she never said in the book that she had STOPPED running to keep off her weight and likely she hadn't.

 I joined a yahoo group called "bodyflex" - but found all the people there who attributed their weight loss to Greer's few calisthenics or aerobic breathing, were also doing other types of cardio and dieting.

-But some others also wrote to me.
-Some said that they had tried to return the program but the company really was NOT good on the refund side.
+Several of the letters I received about this program were not positive.
+Some said that they had tried to return the program but the company was near impossible to get a refund from.
 Others said they had worked for her and with her and knew the lady from whom she um...lifted her aerobic breathing program and that Greer had never obtained permission for this nor had she paid the lady any royalties while going to the bank from her infomercials.

 Interesting enough but the story grows even more intriguing.